 Next to the kitchen is the….

 Here’s the living room to begin:

 This is one of the rooms where we’ve done the most work — painting it (the day we moved in), putting in a sectional, adding colorful accessories, creating a gallery wall, and sewing curtains.
-In addition, we’ve added two thrifted chairs and built shelves for the cats to play.
-Most recently, I built a colorful modern coffee table out of raw steel and plywood, one of my proudest DIYs to-date.
+In addition, we’ve added two thrifted chairs, I built a colorful modern coffee table out of raw steel and plywood, and I also built mid-century sconces.
 Here’s how it’s looking now:

 ~The Front Hall and Stairwell~